 Successful organizations typically compile staffing roadmaps that identify skills gaps that need to be filled immediately or in the future and outline how to locate and acquire the necessary talent.
 These companies further address how they'll train the employees who will be using the AI-fueled systems.

 6. Define how AI fits into your business strategy

-Organizations have various reasons for adopting AI and different definitions of exactly what constitutes success.
+Organizations have various reasons for adopting AI and different definitions of what exactly constitutes success.
 In all cases, however, that definition needs to relate to the company's overall strategic goals.
-Some executives, for example, may want to use AI for more accurate supply chain forecasting to reduce costs, while others see AI as a way to improve customer engagements and boost sales.
+Some executives, for example, may want to use AI for more accurate supply chain forecasting to reduce costs, while others see AI as a way to improve customer engagement and boost sales.

 "The chance that your project is only going to be partially successful is very high," Andrews explained, noting that an AI project can be considered a success for something as simple as helping a company do a task better moving forward.